I have a question for you: would you allow your spouse to sleep with someone else if he/she threatened to abandon you if you objected?

 I wish Maria all the luck and happiness.
 But the question I want to raise as a handwriting analyst is: Is Maria just delaying the inevitable?
 Only time will answer that, I guess.

 Do you want to analyse handwriting?
-Take a home-study course.
+Take our home-study course in handwriting analysis